Minecraftian14/calang/README.md

 1. version 2: improve type-safety, hoare logic (?) and assertions (?)
 2. version 3: literate programming
-3. version 4: use the abstract calang.types and the built-in service loader to make calang.types and operators system modular
+3. version 4: use the abstract types and the built-in service loader to make types and operators system modular